SolarNetwork/solarnode-handbook/docs/developers/settings/resource-handler.md

 The `supportedCurrentResourceSettingKeys()` method returns a set of resource keys the component supports for exporting.
 The `currentSettingResources()` method returns the resources to export for a given key.

-The SolarNode GUI shows a form menu with all the available resources for all components that support the `SettingResourceHandler` API, and lets the user to download them:
+The SolarNode UI shows a form menu with all the available resources for all components that support the `SettingResourceHandler` API, and lets the user to download them:

 ![Resource export UI in SolarNode](../../images/developers/settings/setting-resource-export-ui.png){width=482}